chiznitz/visiofex-woocommerce-gateway/API_DOCUMENTATION_README.md

 # VisioFex API Documentation

-This directory contains comprehensive API documentation for the VisioFex/KonaCash payment gateway integration with WooCommerce.
+This directory contains comprehensive API documentation for the VisioFex payment gateway integration with WooCommerce.

 ## Files